florinutz/pim-vagrant/README.md

 ```
 php app/console cache:clear --env=prod
 ```
-configure automp to use the new pim
+configure automp to use the new pim.dev host